 Some employers like to hire staff who have a good cross-cultural understanding and world experience, especially if your overseas work is in a similar industry to the position you are applying for.

 It gives the chance to assess a potential expat location

 If you are thinking about moving abroad permanently, a working holiday is a great way to experience a country first hand and decide if it is for you.

 You can celebrate during off-peak times

-It might seem like a bummer to be in your workplace instead of with your family during a holiday, but think about it this way: you can just celebrate on another day when there are fewer crowds and travel is less chaotic and less expensive.
+It might seem like a bummer to be in your workplace instead of with your family during a holiday, but think about it this way: you can just celebrate on another day when there is fewer crowds and travel is less chaotic and less expensive.
 Enjoy your days off while everyone else is back at work.

 If you are thinking of doing a working holiday in Canada, check out my Working Holiday Checklist.